Sathyamurthi Perumal Temple, Thirumayam: History

-Historians believe that the temple was built during the 9th century by the Pandyas.
+Historians believe that the temple was built during the 9th century CE by the Pallavas.
 M.A.
-Dhaky places the period to be the 7th decade of 9th century.
+Dhaky places the period to be the seventh decade of the 9th century CE.
 He has also compared the images of the temple to that of Vijayalaya Choleeswaram in Narthamalai, built by Muttaraiyar kings during the same period.
 Another view is that the temple to have been built by a vassal of Pallavas following the Rock-cut architecture of Group of Monuments at Mahabalipuram built by Mahendravarman I (590-630 CE) and his son Narasimhavarman I. An inscription in the temple indicates contributions to the temple by Perumbidugu Perumdevi, mother of Sattan Maran, a contemporary and vassal of Pallava king Nandivarman II (731-796 CE).

 The fort, the Shiva and Vishnu temples are the tourist attractions.
 The fort played an important role in the history of Thondaiman rulers of Pudukottai and the British.
-The 40 acre fort was built by Vijaya Ragunatha Sethupathi of Ramanathapuram in 1687 AD.
+The 40-acre fort was built by Vijaya Ragunatha Sethupathi of Ramanathapuram in 1687 CE.
 On the hill, there is a rock-cut Shiva temple with inscriptions on music.
 There are relics of another fort.
 At the foot of the hill are the Shiva and Vishnu temples.
 It was in this fort that the brother of Kattabomman, Oomathurai was ensnared and imprisoned.
 An old armor used by him is exhibited here.